 You must apply to ESDC for an LMO.
 The employment must be for at least one year, continuous, and full-time.
 Up to two employers can commit to employing the skilled tradesperson for at least one year of continuous full-time work.
 This means at least 30 hours of work over a period of one week.

 For either program.
 ESDC must assess the LMO application.
 If a positive LMO is issued, you would then provide this, along with a job offer letter, to the foreign worker to include in their immigration application.

 If recruiting someone already working in Canada

-With some exceptions (e.g., when the job offer is issued by a different employer than on the applicant's existing work permit), most people who are already in Canada can submit their Federal Skilled Worker application (with a qualifying job offer) directly to CIC for consideration.
-In such cases, a separate application does not need to be made to ESDC for a Labour Market Opinion.
+Most people who are already working in Canada can submit their FSW or FST application (with a qualifying job offer) directly to CIC to be consider ed.
+In such cases, they do not need to appl y separately to ESDC for a Labour Market Opinion.